|Date of Birth||15 September 1977, Hammersmith, London, England, UK|

 With his breakthrough performance as Eames in Christopher Nolan's science fiction thriller Inception (2010), English actor Tom Hardy has been brought to the attention of mainstream audiences worldwide.
 But the versatile actor has been steadily working on both stage and screen since his television debut in the mini-series Band of Brothers (2001).
 After being cast in the World War II drama, Hardy left his studies at the prestigious Drama Centre in London and was subsequently cast in Ridley Scott's Black Hawk Down (2001) and as the villain Shinzon in Star Trek: Nemesis (2002).

-Tom was born on September 15, 1977 in Hammersmith, London; his father, Edward, is a writer and Anne, his mother, is an artist.
+Tom was born on September 15, 1977 in Hammersmith, London; his mother, Anne (Barrett), is an artist and painter, and his father, Edward Hardy, is a writer.
 He was brought up in East Sheen, London, and first studied at Reed's School.
 His education continued at Tower House School, then at Richmond Drama School, and subsequently at the Drama Centre London.
 After winning a modeling competition at age 21, he had a brief contract with the agency Models One.

 Tom spent his teens and early twenties battling delinquency, alcoholism and drug addiction; after completing his work on Star Trek: Nemesis (2002), he sought treatment and has also admitted that his battles with addiction ended his 5-year marriage.